 - Fill a Champagne flute or comparably sized glass less than halfway with crushed ice (optional).

 - Fill a small cocktail shaker with ice.
 Pour in the gin and the blood orange and lemon juice.
 Shake well.
+Taste and add agave nectar or simple syrup if necessary, to taste.

 - Strain the gin mixture into the glass.
 Top with Champagne.
 Garnish with a blood orange twist (you’ll see in the pictures that I played around with garnishes but the twist is more traditional).